corneliusdavid/hugo-pascalinia/README.md

     enableFeatured = false  # enable a particular view for articles marked as featured (featured: true in the article frontmatter)

+    underlineTitleLinks = false  # show an underline also for links that are titles

     # enable comments support with commento using the script from your server
     commento = "https://example.com/js/commento.js"